 Do microphones output mono or stereo signals?
 Microphones convert sound waves to audio signals via mic capsules.
 Most mics have one capsule that outputs one signal, making them mono devices.
 Some mics have multiple capsules and output multiple mono signals (which could be mixed in stereo).
 However, “stereo mics” are truly multiple-mono devices.

 So microphones and microphone signals are really only ever mono, but there are such things as stereo microphones and even ambisonic and surround sound microphones.
-Let’s discuss these microphones in more detail along with mono and stereo audio.
+Let's discuss these microphones in more detail, along with mono and stereo audio.

 Microphones Output Mono Signals.
-Stereo Microphones Output Multiple Mono Signals.
+Stereo Microphones Output Multiple Mono Signals

 That being said, stereo mics are fully capable of acting as mono microphones if only one capsule is recorded/used (or if the two signals are not panned in the stereo mix).
-On the flip side, multiple “mono microphones” are often positioned stereo miking techniques, where each mic signal is later mixed in stereo.
+On the flip side, multiple “mono microphones” are often positioned in stereo miking techniques, where each mic signal is later mixed in stereo.